 - The prizes are awarded by a Committee, which may decide on a different monetary award distribution yearly, or award none.

-- The Committee will be an ad hoc Prof. Utku Award Committee of 3 faculty (selected each year at a Faculty meeting after the submission of papers is known to avoid conflict of interest)
+- The Committee will be an ad hoc Prof. Utku Award Committee of three faculty, selected each year at a faculty meeting after the submission of papers is known to avoid conflict of interest

-- The submission deadline is February 2nd, at 5:00 p.m. to the Director of Graduate Studies.
+- The submission deadline is 5 p.m.
+ET Feb.
+2, to the Director of Graduate Studies.